 Take probiotics and/or eat fermented foods.
 Fermented foods are naturally packed with probiotics that promote healthy gut bacteria.
 Examples include kefir, yoghurt, sauerkraut, kimchi and other fermented vegetables.
 If there is one thing that anyone can do to help improve their gut health, it’s probiotics.

-I’ve specifically designed The Healthy Chef Green Smoothie to have probiotics – it will help balance your gut bacteria, which in turn will help with the digestion and absorption of the nutrients from your diet.
+I’ve specifically designed the Healthy Chef Everyday Greens to have probiotics – it will help balance your gut bacteria, which in turn will help with the digestion and absorption of the nutrients from your diet.

 6. PRACTISE MINDFUL EATING + HARA HACHI BU